MATBckh22/MATB-STUDIOS/README.md

 ### MIT6 Updates

-Lecture notes for MIT6 is still not yet complete.
+Lecture notes for MIT6 are incomplete.
 Kindly refer to the list below on sections that are not yet updated:

 - MIT6-Lec1: whole set
     - rearrangement on format